 Agreement 6: We will not get pissed at anyone if we’ve never given them feedback and a chance to improve: If you don’t give people feedback when they do something wrong, it is unfair for you to get mad at them.
 None of us are mind readers.
 So either you talk to people directly, which is Agreement 3, or else suck it up.
 If you are not comfortable talking to people directly for some reason, then find another solution, possibly talking to your supervisor to figure something out.
 But again, if someone has no clue that they did something that affects you, then you have no ground to glare daggers at them.

 Agreement 7: We will not form cliques nor spread gossip: Few things are as destructive to an organization as when people start forming cliques.
 This often happens when the above Agreements are not followed.
 Suddenly an issue that can be solved by people talking to each other directly intensifies into a battlefield as people gather allies and form factions.
 Allies usually then only get one side of the story, and people in the clique start reinforcing whatever horrible narrative is proposed and find evidence to support it, ignoring evidence to the contrary, and then soon everyone breaks out into an elaborate musical number with lots of finger-snapping.
 Who wants that?
 No one.
-(It’s a scene I’m writing for #nonprofitthemusical)
+(That might actually just be a scene I’m writing for #nonprofitthemusical)

 Agreement 9: We will own our part in creating and implementing solutions: Same with owning our part in any conflict, let us agree that we will all contribute to solving problems that may arise.
 We agree to refrain from saying things like, “This is not my problem” or “At this point, I don’t care anymore, y’alls do whatever you want.”
 If a problem affects the entire team, then it is the entire team’s responsibility to solve it, including assessing the situation, brainstorming solutions, and selecting a direct but respectful way to tell Bob that he needs to remove his containers of moldy food from the office fridge.